retgits/wavefront-pod-inspector/README.md

 ## Run

-To run the app, there are three mandatory environment variables that need to be set:
+To run the app, there are four mandatory environment variables that need to be set:

-* SOURCE: source to query ingested points for (cannot contain wildcards). host or source is equivalent, only one should be used.
 * METRIC: metric to query ingested points for (cannot contain wildcards)
+* CLUSTER: the Kubernetes cluster to look at (cannot contain wildcards)
+* PodName: the pod name to inspect (cannot contain wildcards)
 * API_TOKEN: a Wavefront API token (see the [docs](https://docs.wavefront.com/wavefront_api.html) on how to get one)

 There are two optional environment variables that can be set